 - 4. The ZHE finds that Application, as conditioned, is not: (i) contrary to the public interest, (ii) injurious to the community; or (iii) injurious to the property or improvements located in the vicinity as required by Section 14-16-4-2 (C)(2)(a). - 5.
 Specifically, the ZHE finds that the project is expected to serve residents with a vehicle ownership rate of approximately 11%.
-The project is part of the "Housing First" model that prioritizes providing housing as quickly as possible to homeless individuals in need.
-The Applicant conducted a survey of 101 random potential residents of the development and determined that only 11% owned a vehicle.
-The parking plan, as conditioned, will already provide nearly ten times the required parking.
-Thus, the required parking is excessive and results in unnecessary area dedicated to parking rather than open space on the project, and results in extra expense to the City of Albuquerque's housing funds that could be better used elsewhere.
+Thus, the required parking is excessive and results in unnecessary area dedicated to parking rather than open space on the project.
 This is a situation in which denial of the variance request results in more injury than granting it. - 6.
-Moreover, there are adequate public transportation options at this location, facilitating the transportation ability of residents without vehicles. - 7.
-Although the associated project is the subject of much controversy, the variance request appears to lessen its potential impacts - 8.
-The ZHE finds that there are special circumstances applicable to the Subject Property which do not apply generally to other property in the same zone and vicinity such as size, shape, topography, location, surroundings, or physical characteristics created by natural forces or government action for which no compensation was paid, as required by Section 14-16-4-2(C)(2)(b). - 9.
-Specifically, the ZHE finds that the special circumstances are due to the unique use and associated minimal need for parking on the proposed project.
-The special circumstances faced here related to the development of a compact, Housing First project that will house a clientele with slightly over one in ten residents owning a vehicle.
-This is a special ownership pattern not generally applicable to other properties in the zone or vicinity, which range from single family residential to institutional and commercial. - 10.
-The ZHE finds that such special circumstances were not self-imposed and create an unnecessary hardship in the form of a substantial and unjustified limitation on the reasonable use or return on the property that need not be endured to achieve the intent and purpose of the Zoning Code (§14-16-1-3) and the applicable district, as required by Section 14-16-4-2(C)(2)(c). - 11.
-Specifically, the ZHE finds that the project is designed to serve a particular population, those of previously homeless people, only 11% of whom are expected to own vehicles.
-The Applicant is attempting to provide housing for this cohort of residents, but the Applicant does not dictate that population's vehicle infrastructure needs.
-The limitation on the need for vehicles, and the inverse limitation on the project imposed by parking requirements that are excessive in this case, are not imposed by the Applicant but rather are imposed by the economic reality facing the residents.
-The unjustified limitation is in the form of requiring expensive, environmentally undesired and unnecessary construction. - 12.
-The ZHE finds that substantial justice will be done if this Application is approved, as required pursuant to Section 14-16-4-2 (C)(2)(d).

-- 13. The ZHE finds that the proper "Notice of Hearing" signage was posted for the required time period as required by Section 14-16-4-2(B)(4). - 14.
+Although the associated project is the subject of much controversy, the variance request appears to lessen its potential impacts - 7.
+The ZHE finds that there are special circumstances applicable to the Subject Property which do not apply generally to other property in the same zone and vicinity such as size, shape, topography, location, surroundings, or physical characteristics created by natural forces or government action for which no compensation was paid, as required by Section 14-16-4-2(C)(2)(b). - 8.
+Specifically, the ZHE finds that the special circumstances are due to the unique use and associated minimal need for parking on the proposed project. - 9.
+The ZHE finds that such special circumstances were not self-imposed and create an unnecessary hardship in the form of a substantial and unjustified limitation on the reasonable use or return on the property that need not be endured to achieve the intent and purpose of the Zoning Code (§14-16-1-3) and the applicable district, as required by Section 14-16-4-2(C)(2)(c). - 10.
+Specifically, the ZHE finds that the project is designed to serve a particular population, but the Applicant does not dictate that population's vehicle infrastructure needs.
+The unjustified limitation is in the form of requiring expensive, environmentally undesired and unnecessary construction. - 11.
+The ZHE finds that substantial justice will be done if this Application is approved, as required pursuant to Section 14-16-4-2 (C)(2)(d). - 12.
+The ZHE finds that the proper "Notice of Hearing" signage was posted for the required time period as required by Section 14-16-4-2(B)(4). - 13.
 The ZHE finds that the Applicant has authority to pursue this Application.